svn2github/wot-xvm/trunk/doc/readme-en.txt

   hp: [ ]               array of values for dynamic transparency by health points (only in markers)
   hp_ratio: [ ]         array of values for dynamic transparency by health ratio (only in markers)

+iconset			icon sets for:
+  battleLoading:          battle loading screen
+  statisticForm:          battle statistic window (when Tab pressed)
+  playersPanel:           players panels
+  vehicleMarker:          vehicle markers
+path for standard icons: "../maps/icons/vehicle/contour" (used by default) only relative paths can be used

 markers
   ally
     alive